special-uor/fxTWAPLS/README.md

 ## Overview

-The goal of `fxTWAPLS` is to provide an improvement of WAPLS by including the tolerances of taxa and the frequency of the sampled climate variable.
+The goal of `fxTWAPLS` is to provide an improvement of WA-PLS by including the tolerances of taxa and the frequency of the sampled climate variable.
 This package also provides a way of leave-out cross-validation that removes both the test site and sites that are both